 This is variable and is largely based on how many courses a student takes at any given time.
 If you take 2 courses per semeser, you can complete the degree in 16 months.

-This is certainly a possibility and we have designed the program to be flexible to accomodate a variety of scheduling needs.
+This is certainly a possibility and we have designed the program to be flexible to accommodate a variety of scheduling needs.

 No. Boston College does not currently offer housing for graduate students but our Office of Residential Life does have a staff member who can help you find off-campus housing.